xapple/cbmcfs3_runner/README.md

 #### Step 1: Cloning the repository

-Here you will download a copy of the code from github and place it in your file system.
+Here you will download a copy of the code from GitHub and place it in your file system.

     $ cd /
     $ mkdir repos